 Choosing, tasting and creating your wedding cake is nothing short of utterly delicious.
 There are a vast amount of options for all budgets and tastes, so it is worth savouring this wedding task.
-Make sure to have your cake and eat lots of it too.
-The below article gives a straightforward guide to cake costs, flavours and styles.

 There are endless cake flavours and combinations out there.
 However, as a wedding cake will be shared amongst a broad group of your nearest and dearest, it is not the time to try out something wacky unless you are prepared for lots of leftovers.

-While there are hundreds of sponge combinations, a classic choice can make life a lot easier unless you are choosing a specialist cakemaker and can sample some different combinations first.
+While there are hundreds of sponge combinations, a classic choice can make life a lot easier, unless you are choosing a specialist cake maker and can sample some different combinations first.

 When choosing a style, a quirky and fun idea to consider is something that represents you as a couple, your hobbies, special places or use colours/designs that inspire you.
-Below are some options to consider:

 When deciding whether to have a single tier or multi-tier cake it is worth noting that prices are very similar, and most cake designers will charge per portion not by layers.